-Greg Abbott announces Texas' first Border Czar amid surge of illegal migrant crossings
+Greg Abbott announces Texas' first border czar amid surge of illegal migrant crossings

 NEARLY 300,000 ILLEGAL IMMIGRANTS SLIPPED PAST BORDER AGENTS IN LESS THAN FOUR MONTHS: SOURCES

-The new Texas Border Czar will collaborate daily with DPS, TMD and other state agencies, local officials, and Texas landowners to deter and prevent migrants from entering Texas illegally through the Southern Border.
-He will also advise Abbott on situations and strategies at the border, including plans to address migrant surges.
+The new Texas border czar is expected to collaborate daily with DPS, TMD and other state agencies, local officials and Texas landowners to deter and prevent migrants from entering Texas illegally through the Mexico border.
+He also is expected to advise Abbott on situations and strategies at the border, including plans to address migrant surges.
 He will be based out of Weslaco and travel along the border when necessary.

-Banks has more than 30 years of federal law enforcement leadership experience, including 23 years in border security operations and administration along the Southern Border.
+Banks has more than 30 years of federal law enforcement leadership experience, including 23 years in border security operations and administration along the U.S.-Mexico border.

 Abbott has been highly critical of the Biden administration for its handling of the border, which has seen record numbers of illegal crossings since the president took office in January 2021.